tariqahmed1912/internship-kloudle/docs/aws.md

 }
 ```

-After the installation process is complete, we need to enable SSH communication between Master and Slave.
+After the installation process is complete, we need to enable SSH communication between Master and Agent.
 Create SSH keys in `jenkins` user home directory.

 ```bash
 sudo su - jenkins